 Bruce is a Financial Advisor for the investment firm, Edward Jones in Vernon.
 Prior to his 24 plus years in the investment markets, he worked in Toronto and Montreal in product procurement and marketing capacities for a national retail chain.

 For the past 24 years, he has been an active participant in the greater Vernon community, serving on multiple boards in a volunteer capacity.
 He is also an active member of the Kalamalka Rotary Club which practices service above self.

 His family has experienced firsthand the benefits of NOHS and he welcomes the opportunity to protect and enhance those services for the North Okanagan.
 He joined the Board in 2020 as Secretary and now serves as Vice President in 2021.

 DAVID KENNEDY - PAST PRESIDENT

 Dave Kennedy is a retired doctor who started his professional career in Kimberley, BC in 1980 as a family doctor, followed by 20 years in Ontario training and practicing anesthesiology and critical care.
 He and his family returned to BC, arriving in Vernon in 2004.
 Dave has served on a hospital board and on committees of a health profession regulatory college in BC.
 He is married with two grown children and very much enjoys living in Vernon.

 Dave is pleased to serve on the NOHS Board, which he joined in 2015.
-He was a Director until 2017 and became Vice President in 2018 and now serves as President in 2020.
+He was a Director until 2017, the Vice President in 2018, President in 2020 and now serves as Past President in 2021.

 James is a partner and CPA CA with Agar Schneider & Lett CPAs in Vernon, BC with over 22 years of experience in public practice, industry and a brief stint with the Auditor General’s office of BC.
 James was born and raised in the Okanagan and has also spent time living and working on Vancouver Island.